APiccolo89/StonedFenicsx/README.md

 This equation gives as results a lithostatic pressure field that can be used to compute the material property as a function of depth.

+## Numerical methods

+The continuum mechanics equations are solved using Finite Element Method (FEM).
+The discretisation of the problem and the assembly of the stiffness matrix is handled by Fenicsx libraries (dolfinx [2], ufl[3], and basix[4,5])

 ### Material Properties

 #### Rheological Model